Biden meeting with Indo-Pacific leaders at G7 summit while confronting stalemate over US debt limit - KESQ

 “It’s not a hair-on-fire type of situation,” she said.

-Also on the margins of the summit, Biden met with Australian Prime Minister Anthony Albanese in lieu of what had been a planned visit to his country later this week for the Quad summit.
-U.S. officials said the trip would be rescheduled, and Biden has invited Albanese to Washington for a state visit as consolation for change-up.
+Also on the margins of the summit, Biden was set to hold a bilateral meeting with Australian Prime Minister Anthony Albanese in lieu of what had been a planned visit to his country later this week for the Quad summit.
+U.S. officials said that trip would be rescheduled to a later date, and Biden has invited Albanese to Washington for a state visit as consolation for change-up.

-Biden apologized for skipping the Australia stop but Albanese said he understood the circumstances.

-“I would have done exactly the same thing,” he told Biden, adding, “I’m very much looking forward to the state visit.”

 The president was also dispatching Secretary of State Antony Blinken to fill his spot at a summit of Pacific Island nations in Papua New Guinea on Monday.
 That presidential stop, too, was scrapped in order to get Biden back to Washington more quickly.